OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Access_configuration.md

 * At any time (Default): Participants may leave the course at any given time.
 * After course end date: If an [execution period](https://confluence.openolat.org/display/OO130EN/Access+configuration#Accessconfiguration-d14e1774) has been configured for the course, this options allows participants to leave the course at the end of this time period.
 If this option was selected without a configured execution period, participants are not allowed to leave the course at any time.
 * Never: Participants may never leave the course.
+Teilnehmende müssen wenn notwendig vom Kursbesitzer explizit ausgetragen werden.

 If members are allowed to leave the course, they can do so by selecting "Leave course" in the "My course" menu.